-Froyo: Up to carriers to decide whether to include tethering and hotspotAlex Wagner - Deputy Managing Editor, News Desk
+Froyo: Up to carriers to decide whether to include tethering and hotspotAlex Wagner - Editorial Director of News and Content

 This doesn't come as much of a surprise, but TechCrunch has reported that two of the hottest new features of Android 2.2 Froyo, tethering and mobile hotspot, can be included or excluded at the carrier's discretion.
 They asked Hiroshi Lockheimer, head of engineering on Android, about the issue and were told that carriers could identify if a user was taking advantage of these features if they wanted to.
 Also, we all know that Android makes it pretty easy to change or remove features (like in the case of AT&T devices being unable to install non-Market apps) or skin the entire OS.
 If a carrier didn't even want to give the user the chance to tether, it would probably be pretty easy to do.